-List course prerequisite(s) and minimum grade(s) No prerequisite

-(must include minimum grade if higher than a Minimum grade of "C"
+List course prerequisite(s) and minimum grade(s) No prerequisite (must include minimum grade if higher than a "D").
+Minimum grade of "C" Provide justification for the proposed prerequisite(s).
+N/A Will students be taking any of the prerequisites listed for this course in different parts of the same term (ex.

-"D"). , and the second

-Provide justification for the proposed N/A

-prerequisite(s).

-Will students be taking any of the prerequisites No

-listed for this course in different parts of the

-same term (ex.
 Term A and Term B)?
-AL

-List course co-requisites.
-No corequisite

-Provide justification for the proposed co- This course is proposed as an alternative to our

-requisite(s). current pre-college writing model.
-This course is

-supplemental to ENC 1101 for students who need

-additional preparation.
-Students will either be

-enrolled concurrently or sequentially.

-Is any co-requisite for this course listed as a co- No

-requisite on its paired course?
+No List course co-requisites.
+No corequisite Provide justification for the proposed co- requisite(s).
+This course is proposed as an alternative to our current pre-college writing model.
+This course is supplemental to ENC 1101 for students who need additional preparation.
+Students will either be enrolled concurrently or sequentially.
+Is any co-requisite for this course listed as a co-requisite on its paired course?
 (Ex.
-CHM 2032 is a co-requisite for CHM 2032L, and

-CHM 2032L is a co-requisite for CHM 2032)

-Course credits or clock hours 3

-Contact hours (faculty load) 3

-Are the Contact hours different from the No

-credit/lecture/lab hours?

-Select grade mode Standard Grading (A, B, C, D, F)

-Credit type College Credit

-Possible Delivery Types (Online, Blended, On On Campus, Blended, Online

-Campus)

-Course description (provide below) I
+CHM 2032 is a co-requisite for CHM 2032L, and CHM 2032L is a co-requisite for CHM 2032) No Course credits or clock hours 3 Contact hours (faculty load) 3 Are the Contact hours different from the credit/lecture/lab hours?
+No Select grade mode Standard Grading (A, B, C, D, F) Credit type College Credit Possible Delivery Types (Online, Blended, On Campus) On Campus, Blended, Online Course description (provide below) , SPECIAL TOPICS IN FRESHMAN COMPOSITION.
+THIS COURSE TEACHES STUDENTS TO WRITE CLEARLY

 SPECIAL TOPICS IN FRESHMAN COMPOSITION.
-THIS COURSE TEACHES STUDENTS TO WRITE CLEARLY

-AND EFFECTIVELY, TO BE CRITICAL OF THEIR OWN WRITING, AND TO USE THE REVISION PROCESS IN PRODUCING A FINAL PROJECT.
+THIS COURSE TEACHES STUDENTS TO WRITE CLEARLY AND EFFECTIVELY, TO BE CRITICAL OF THEIR OWN WRITING, AND TO USE THE REVISION PROCESS IN PRODUCING A FINAL PROJECT.